Deep Dense Exploration for LLM Reinforcement Learning via Pivot-Driven Resampling: Experiments

-We further investigate the scalability of DEEP-GRPO by increasing the exploration budget.
+We further study how the allocation of the auxiliary exploration budget affects DEEP-GRPO.
 We compare three configurations with varying branching widths and pivot counts: single-pivot with 4 branches ($P_1B_4$) and 8 branches ($P_1B_8$), as well as new double-pivot case ($P_2B_4$), where 2 pivots are selected per unsuccessful trajectory, each with 4 branches.

 \textbf{Results.} As shown in Figure \ref{fig:scalability_of_exploration_budget}, under the same training time, $P_1B_8$ achieves the best performance, followed by $P_2B_4$ and then $P_1B_4$.
 This offers two key insights: